thechilldeveloper/thechilldeveloper/README.md

 - 👋 Hi, I’m @thechilldeveloper
 - 👀 I’m interested in programming and developing creative appications
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning flutter and Blockchain technologies
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Blockchain Developer Community
 - 📫 How to reach me thechilldeveloper@gmail.com

 <!---